 Ocarina of Time has tells a better story than any prior Zelda, but it is a bit behind the times

-The Story…the one weakness that has plagued the series since its birth.
+Story lines have been the one weakness that has plagued the Zelda series since its birth.
 A lot of people believe Ocarina of Time is a retelling of the first Zelda, and they would be right to a degree.

-The princess gets kidnapped by Ganondorf, and as Link, the player must save her.
-But this has been the tale of almost every Zelda game, so I think Ocarina of Time is not a retelling but another story maybe even a summary of the series after all you do get to fight a Dark Link (Zelda 2’s boss) and players did get to save the princess from Ganondorf (The legend of Zelda, and a Link to the past).
+The princess gets kidnapped by Ganondorf, and Link must save her.
+This has been the tale of almost every Zelda game to this point, so I think Ocarina of Time is not a retelling, but another story maybe even a summary of the series after all you do get to fight a Dark Link (Zelda 2’s boss) and players did get to save the princess from Ganondorf (The legend of Zelda, and a Link to the Past).

-What ever it is (a re- telling or a different chapter), Ocarina of Time’s narrative easily surpasses those of its predecessors.
-The tale is not original, as the Princess has been kidnapped by Ganondorf before, but this tale has never been written as well as it was in here.
+Whatever it is (a re- telling or a different chapter), Ocarina of Time’s narrative easily surpasses those of its predecessors.
+The tale is not original, as the Princess has been kidnapped by Ganondorf before, but this tale has never been written as well as it has been penned in here.

-There was a sense of impending doom from the very beginning of the game when Link is introduced to Ganondorf in a dream while he slept on the forest.
+There is a sense of impending doom from the very beginning of the game when Link is introduced to Ganondorf in a dream while he sleeps on the forest.
 Every single piece of dialog in the game is sharp and to the point.
 Nintendo has some of the best translations in the business.

-Of course, after Link awakened from the dream he embarked on a Hyrule saving quest that took him across the land and even time.
-While it was predictable that the tale would end with Link saving Zelda and Hyrule, what happened in between was not.
+Of course, after Link awakens from said dream, he embarks on a Hyrule saving quest that takes him across the vast land and even through time.
+While it is predictable that the tale will end with Link saving Zelda and Hyrule, the events that happen in between are not.

-A great deal of importance was given to support characters or NPCs (non player characters) such as Zelda, Malon, Ruto and Saria.
-All of them had their turn at the center stage, they became likeable, and in the end you were driven to save Hyrule in order to save them.
+A great deal of importance is given to support characters or NPCs (non player characters) such as Zelda, Malon, Ruto and Saria.
+All of them have their turn at the center stage, they become like-able, and in the end, you are driven to save Hyrule in order to save them.

-Of course even NPCs that were not as important to the plot as the aforementioned above, had a great deal of personality and importance to the player too.
+Of course even NPCs that are not as important to the plot, as the aforementioned characters above, haves a great deal of personality and importance to the player too.
 How did Nintendo pull this off?
-Well, every character in Hyrule read beautifully.
-All NPCs had something interesting to say, and most of them also had a role in getting you an item or a heart etc. This gave me the sense that they were “alive”, and that they were not put there for the sake of being there.
+Well, every character in Hyrule reads beautifully.
+All NPCs have something interesting to say, and most of them also have a role in getting Link an item or a heart container piece etc. This really gave me the sense that these characters were “alive”, and that they were not put in there for the sake of being there.

 The story, of course, also revolves around time.
 Time traveling to be more specific.
 The world of Link as a child was vastly different from the world of Link as an adult.
-There were areas that were off limits to the child while seven years later those areas opened up for the adult Link to explore.
+There are areas that are off limits to the child version of Link while seven years later these areas open up for the adult version of him to explore.

 It was very interesting to see how characters changed from one period of time to the other.
-This added to the story and made some events of the game a bit unpredictable.
+This added to the story and made some events of the game have a heftier sense of important.
 This is something that this series’ plot has lacked in past editions.

-Link’s origins were finally explained in this game…well at least part of them.
-The game also finally explained how Hyrule was created, the fact that this game included a lot of lore and historic references of Hyrule, gave the story a more, should I say “legendary” feeling, that seemed to be missing in past games of the series.
+Link’s origins are finally explained in this game…well at least part of them.
+The game also finally explains how Hyrule was created.
+The fact that this game includes a lot of lore and historic references of Hyrule’s past, gives the story a more, should I say “legendary” feeling that seems to be missing in past games of the series.

-In short the Legend of Zelda Ocarina of Time’s tale is as good as it can be under the circumstances in which the series has been and its in.
+In short the Legend of Zelda Ocarina of Time’s tale is as good as it can be under the circumstances in which the series has been in.

-The circumstances are limits that Nintendo has implanted on the series.
+The circumstances are the limits that Nintendo has implanted on the series.
 Limits that keep the series’ story from reaching its full potential.
 Nintendo obviously wants to keep one of its flagship series as a “KA” (6 years and older) game.
-However, RPGs stories have evolved since Link to the Past.
-Lunar and FFVI began a trend of mature RPG tales, the FF series in particular has matured nicely.
+However, RPGs stories have evolved since A Link to the Past.
+Lunar and FFVI began a trend of mature RPG storylines, and the FF series in particular has matured nicely.

-In 1998 this ( a Kid friendly story) was forgivable even after FFVII had opened our eyes as to how magnificent an RPG story could be, but the problem with Nintendo is that they have regressed from Ocarina of time into an even more childish approach towards the series with their latest Zelda in Wind Waker.
+In 1998, this (kid friendly story) was forgivable even after FFVII had opened our eyes as to how magnificent an RPG storyline could be, but the problem with Nintendo is that it has regressed from Ocarina of time into an even more childish approach towards this series with their latest Zelda in Wind Waker.

-I believe that the Hyrule’s Ocarina of Time showed us that the story has the potential for a much more intriguing much more mature tale, in which love and tragedy – though there is a lot of implied death – could take center stage.
-Hopefully, one day we will have a “ballsy” Nintendo scenario writer who dares to explore the possibilities of the world of the Legend of Zelda.
+I believe that Ocarina of Time showed us that the story within the series has the potential for a much more intriguing much more mature tale, in which love and tragedy – though there is a lot of implied death – could take center stage.
+Hopefully, one day we will have a “ballsy” Nintendo scenario writer who dares to explore these possibilities within the world of the Legend of Zelda.

 The Greatest Game of All Time

-Graphics: 10 –No other game in 1998 looked as good as this.
+No other game in 1998 looked as good as this.
 This is as good as an N64 game with out the RAM pack will ever look, the fact that you can control the camera at will only adds to the visual spectacle that is Ocarina of Time.
-Today 6 years after the fact, the game remains very handsome.
+Today 6 years after the fact, the game remains very a handsome piece of software.

-Replay Value: 10 –Minigames galore.
-The fishing game alone is an addiction, the open end-ness of the game world and sidequests will keep you playing long after saving the princess, and Hyrule from the clutches of evil.
-It has kept me playing for at least 6 years.
+Minigames galore.
+The fishing game alone is an addictive past time.
+The open end-ness of the game world and sidequests will keep you playing long after saving the princess, and Hyrule from the clutches of evil.
+Ocarina of Time has kept me playing for at least 6 years.
 Now THAT is replay value!

-Overall: 10-Simply put: Ocarina of Time is the greatest game of all time and perhaps the most influential 3-D adventure ever.
-This game was, and still is Nintendo’s finest hour and I doubt anyone will ever pull the feat ever again.
+Simply put: Ocarina of Time is the greatest game of all time and perhaps the most influential 3-D adventure ever.
+This game was, and still is, Nintendo’s finest hour and I doubt anyone will ever pull a similar feat ever again.